 - Serous inflammation occurs with mild irritation of the epithelial or mesothelial surfaces with resultant homogenous watery exudate from the plasma or lymph.
-It is more common in the skin and mesothelial membranes.
+It is more common on the skin and mesothelial membranes.

 - Mucinous or catarrhal inflammation occurs with cuboidal cells where the exudate is mainly mucin.
 It is more common in the respiratory tract.

 - Hemorrhagic inflammation occurs with exudate full of erythrocytes or blood.
 It is common with viral infection and physical irritation.
-The hemorrhagic exudate is rich in cellular components and fibrin, which will organize into a clot limiting organ functions.
+The hemorrhagic exudate is rich in cellular components and fibrin, which form into a clot limiting organ functions.

-- Ulcerative inflammation occurs with loss of necrotic epithelial integrity leading to ulcer formation at epithelial surfaces.
+- Ulcerative inflammation occurs with loss of necrotic epithelial integrity leading to ulcer formation on epithelial surfaces.

-- Granulomatous inflammation occurs with persistent inflammation leading to formation of wall of histiocytes surrounding inflammatory focus known as granulomas.
-It is common with chronic inflammatory conditions e.g. tuberculosis and sarcoidosis.
+- Granulomatous inflammation occurs with persistent inflammation leading to formation of walls of histiocytes, known as granulomas, surrounding the area of inflammatory focus.
+It is common in chronic inflammatory conditions e.g. tuberculosis and sarcoidosis.